 Canada and the US enjoy eminently peaceful relationships and have been close partners for decades.
 They share the longest international border in the world, but the main territorial disagreement between the countries is located far north in the Arctic Circle.
 The conflict is about the territorial rights of the Northwest Passage, a sea passage Canadian official territory.
 Canada has been claiming these coastal waters based on the argument that native Inuit have historically used those.
 The US is rejecting these claims and argues that the passage is international territory, referring to the UN Convention on the Law of the Sea (UNCLOS).
 The passage has long been covered by ice, making it unprofitable to pass for commercial use.
 However, as the ice is continuing to melt, the passage has become increasingly interesting for commercial shipping.
 It is a major shortcut, decreasing travel time for some passages between Europe and Asia by up to forty percent.
 For now, the countries have decided to “agree to disagree”; and despite the territorial claims the passing of American ships has been tolerated by Canadian authorities.
 However, the conflict is probably only deferred as the continuous melting of the ice makes the passage increasingly interesting in the future.
 This might even extend the conflict more globally as more countries will be interested in having their ships pass the waters.

-At the boundary of Eastern Europe and Asia, the conflict between Azerbaijan and Armenia about the territory of Nagorno-Karabakh has recently flared up again.
-This region is officially part of Azerbaijan but is controlled by ethnic Armenians.
-In the 1980s, when both countries were still part of the Soviet Union, the citizens in Nagorno-Karabakh voted to be part of Armenia, while Azerbaijan still claimed the territory to be part of their country.
+At the boundary of Eastern Europe and Asia, the conflict between Azerbaijan and Armenia about the disputed territory of Nagorno-Karabakh has recently flared up again.
+During the 1920s, the region was declared part of Soviet Azerbaijan by Soviet authorities.
+In the 1980s, when both countries were still part of the Soviet Union, the ethnic Armenian majority in Nagorno-Karabakh voted to be part of Armenia, while Azerbaijan still claimed the territory to be part of their country.
 For several years the countries fought a bloody war over Nagorno-Karabakh which led to the displacement of millions and killed tens of thousands of people.
-The region was taken by Armenia before Azerbaijan reclaimed it in 1994, defeating Armenia with the help of Russian forces.
-Since then, Nagorno-Karabakh is officially part of Azerbaijan but unofficially governed by Armenian separatists who declared the region the Republic of Artsakh.
-The conflict never settled but remained fairly peaceful until 2020, when a new wave of armed conflict arose in the region.
+With a Russian-brokered ceasefire in 1994, the region and surrounding territories ended up being taken by Armenian forces.
+A de facto independent state of Nagorno-Karabakh was declared after this, which was not internationally recognised but backed by the Armenian government.
+The conflict never settled but remained fairly peaceful until 2020, when a new wave of armed conflict arose in the region, with Turkey providing military support to Azerbaijan.
 It lasted six weeks and took more than 7000 lives.
-Again, Russian forces intervened, putting the conflict on ice.
+Another Russian-brokered ceasefire put the conflict on ice.
 However, with Russia fighting Ukraine, the Nagorno-Karabakh region became unstable again in 2022.
 For weeks now, roads into the region have been blocked by Azerbaijani protesters, leaving people in Nagorno-Karabakh without food and medication.
 Right now no guns are fired, but the conflict is still more than present for the citizens of the disputed region.

 Territorial conflicts that inhibit the building of metaphorical bridges for peace across country borders are everywhere.
 Often territory is of such crucial importance for countries that the conflicts are stretching out for decades as neither side is willing to give it up valuable resources or the strategic location of the disputed land.
 In other cases, the people living in the disputed areas are deeply connected to their geographical origin and will not accept decisions made over their heads.
 It remains a challenge for many countries to solve these issues in close cooperation with those who are most affected by the consequences, such as the Kyrgyz people in the border region to Uzbekistan.
 Looking at the case of Antarctica and the Northwest passage, it becomes evident that territorial disputes are also a concern of the future and might exacerbate as the climate crisis is aggravating and resources become increasingly scarce.